 AI Copyright Litigation

-AI copyright litigation is the wave of lawsuits testing whether AI developers may copy, store, train on, transform, or generate from copyrighted works without permission.
+AI copyright litigation is the wave of lawsuits testing whether AI developers may acquire, copy, store, train on, transform, retrieve from, or generate outputs based on copyrighted works without permission.

 Definition

 AI copyright litigation refers to lawsuits over the use of copyrighted material in artificial intelligence systems.
-The cases usually focus on training data, stored copies, model outputs, copyright management information, licensing markets, and whether copying is excused by fair use or a similar doctrine.
+The cases usually focus on three different acts: acquiring source material, copying or processing that material during model development, and producing or distributing outputs that allegedly reproduce protected expression.

 This page is a wiki summary, not legal advice.
 Litigation status can change quickly, and many claims described here remain allegations until resolved by a court or settlement.